Database Table Source¶

 - Specify the path to the file in the File Path, that will store incremental transfer information.

-The next screen will show you a Layout Builder.
-On this screen, you can modify the layout of your database table.
+4. The next window is the Layout Builder.
+In this window you can modify the layout of your database table.

 Note: By default, Centerprise reads the source layout.

 If you want to delete a field from your dataset, click on the serial column of the row that you want to delete.
 The selected row will be highlighted in blue.

 Right-click on the highlighted line, a context menu will appear in which you will have the option to Delete.